milaniliev/rosehip/README.md

   test_suite.describe("Carrot", function(test){
     test.describe("is a fruit", function(test){
       test.it("which contains vitamin A", function(){
-        expect(false).to.be.ok() // With expect.js; change it for your favorite assertion library.
+        expect(false).to.equal(true) // With expect.js; change it for your favorite assertion library.
       })
     })
   })
 ```

+Also take a look at these examples:

+Standalone: (test/standalone.html)
+Browserify: (test/src/test.js)

 ## Running